 Ice cream making tips

-- Plan ahead – The custard base needs to chill before churning.
+- Plan ahead - The custard base needs to chill before churning.
 Allow approx. 2 hours before churning.
 After churning, the ice cream has the consistency of soft serve, so allow at least 2 hours freezing time.
 TIP: Some ice cream machines require pre-freezing the bowl, so allow time accordingly.
-I use this ice cream machine which DOES NOT require pre-freezing.

 - Temper the egg yolks - This ice cream starts with a custard base - cream, sugar, and egg yolks.
 When adding eggs to hot liquid, they need to be tempered so they don't scramble.
 Slowly add a small amount of hot cream to the egg yolks, whisking constantly.
 Then, slowly add the egg mixture into the rest of the warm cream, whisking continually.
 Then, continue heating to thicken the custard.